It has become very important these days for the owners of eCommerce websites to protect their websites from any type of hacking and fraud.

 There have been many instances in recent times in which either the customers or the website owners have fallen prey to various types of hacks and frauds.

 For example, a hacker can steal the credit card information of a customer without his knowledge and use the customer’s credit card details in the wrong way.
-As an ecommerce website owner, it is important to know how to protect your customers and in turn, you must know how to protect your website to keep your website as well as your customer safe.
-Around 15 ways or methods can be used to protect your eCommerce website from hacks and frauds.
-In this article, I have tried to explain for your understanding.
+As an ecommerce website owner, it is important to know how to protect your customers and in turn, you must know how to protect your website.

 Tips to Protect your eCommerce Site from Hacking & Fraud